I'm No Dummy: Structure

-Presents what ventriloquists from the past and present are doing today.
+This section shows what ventriloquists from the past and present are doing today.

 Critical reception

-The documentary "I'm No Dummy" has received acclaim from both film critics and the general public.
+The film has received acclaim from both film critics and the general public.
 Serious Comedy's website remarked, "I'm No Dummy gives voice to the history and art of ventriloquism.
 This is a fascinating, interesting, fun to watch, and funny documentary."
 Patrick Hickey of ReviewFix.com praised it, stating, "With all of his segments a complete success, it’s easy to see why I'm no Dummy is a quality piece of cinema.
 Charming, thoughtful and fun, from start to finish."
 Edward Yerke-Robins of LAist observed, "I'm No Dummy presents ventriloquism as a complicated, controlled, and nuanced exercise.
 It isn't interested in throwing the last word on ventriloquism; its only wish is to entertain while it educates, and it does so beautifully."